mdditt2000/eks-anywhere/user-guides/type-lb/README.md

 Demo on YouTube [video]()

-Looking at the diagram and Service of type LoadBalancer, the following events occur:
+Looking at the diagram, the following events occur:

-1. CIS will update the service whenever the loadBalancer IP in the service is empty.
+1. CIS updates the service whenever the loadBalancer IP is empty.
-2. The IPAM controller assigns an IP address for the loadBalancer: ingress: object from the ip-range based on the ipamlabel specified but the annotation
+2. F5 IPAM assigns an IP address for the loadBalancer: ingress: object from the ip-range ipamlabel specified by the annotation
-3. Once the object is updated with the IP address, CIS automatically configures BIG-IP with the External IP address as shown below
+3. Once the object is updated with the IP address, CIS configures BIG-IP with the External IP address as shown below

 #### Example of deployed service using type LoadBalancer shown in the diagram